DanielMulitauopele/bike_share/README.md

 # README

+## View the results of this project on Heroku: [Bike Share](https://evening-lowlands-52452.herokuapp.com/)

 This [project](https://evening-lowlands-52452.herokuapp.com/) was submitted as the Module 2 final for the Backend Program at the Turing School of Software and Design.
 Designed to teach students fundamental components of Rails, PostgreSQL, ActiveRecord, and TDD, this project represents the culmination of knowledge for Module 2 students.